Scanadu: Products

 All sides of a Scanadu Scout First Edition.
 It is approximately 6 cm in circumference and 1.6 cm in height.
 This device was used in the trial until it become dysfunctional.

-On November 29, 2012, the company unveiled a suite of new tools.
-The Scanadu Scout is a lightweight device that is touched to a patient's temple and is touted as being able to return key vital sign results in less than 10 seconds.
-Project ScanaFlo is a urinanalysis test for conditions like preeclampsia, gestational diabetes, kidney failure and urinary tract infections.
-Project ScanaFlu is used when a patient is exhibiting cold-like symptoms.
+On November 29, 2012, the company announced a range of new tools.
+The Scanadu Scout is a compact device that is touched to a patient's temple and is touted as being able to produce vital sign results within 10 seconds.
+Project ScanaFlo is a urinanalysis test intended for screening of conditions like preeclampsia, gestational diabetes, kidney failure and urinary tract infections.
+Project ScanaFlu is intended for use when a patient is exhibiting cold-like symptoms.
 The saliva test checks for Strep A, Influenza A and B, adenovirus, and RSV.
-The suite of products, originally conceived of in partnership with IDEO, is being designed by award-winning industrial designer Yves Behar.
+The suite of products, originally conceived of in collaboration with IDEO, was designed by industrial designer Yves Behar.

-Scanadu's long-term product vision is to combine a broad array of electrical and biochemical sensors with intelligent algorithms to create a real-life Tricorder.
-Accordingly, the company is often mentioned as a leading contender for the $10 million Qualcomm Tricorder X Prize.
-Another of Scanadu's goals is to develop a corps of users willing to share their medical readings, such as heart rates and stress, over many years.
-The idea is to help enable personalized medicine by generating collective information about the relationships between such readings as respiration, temperature and oxygen intake before the onset of a disease.
+Scanadu's long-term goal is to combine a range of electrical and biochemical sensors with computational algorithms to create a Tricorder-like device.
+Consequently, the company is often mentioned as a contender for the $10 million Qualcomm Tricorder X Prize.
+Another goal is to develop a group of users who would share their medical readings, such as heart rates and stress, over many years.
+The aim was to personalized medicine by aggregating data about the relationships between such readings as respiration, temperature and oxygen intake before disease onset.

-The need for a product like the Scanadu Scout occurred to CEO Walter De Brouwer in 2003 after his five-year-old son fell about 40 feet and lapsed into a coma for 11 weeks.
-De Brouwer learned that none of his son's various health data was being consolidated for collective analysis.
-“To someone from the tech world, this was like something from the dinosaur age,” he told The New York Times.
+The idea for a product like the Scanadu Scout came to CEO Walter De Brouwer in 2003 after his five-year-old son fell about 40 feet and lapsed into a coma for 11 weeks.
+De Brouwer learned that none of his son's health data was being consolidated for analysis.
+"To someone from the tech world, this was like something from the dinosaur age," he told The New York Times.

 In December 2016, Scanadu informed their customers it would no longer support its Scout device starting May 15, 2017.

 Personnel

-Walter De Brouwer, a co-founder, stepped down from CEO in April 2016, and Jaime Tenedorio was promoted to Chief Executive Officer.
+Walter De Brouwer, a co-founder, stepped down from CEO in April 2016, and Jaime Tenedorio was promoted to chief executive officer.

-The company includes team members specializing in the fields of design, hardware, software, algorithm development, regulatory, clinical testing, manufacturing, and in-vitro diagnostics.